perintyler/MySampler/README.md

 git submodule update --init --recursive
 ```

+### Using CMake

-Then build and install the plugin with CMake.
+To build and install the plugin with CMake:

 ```bash
 mkdir build && cd build